EngBaz/Interactive-PDF-Chatbot/README.md

 # Q&A Conversational Agent

-This project presents a PDF question-answer conversational agent for extracting information from an uploaded document.
+This end-to-end project presents an example of a Q&A for extracting information from an PDF document.

 1. Create a virtual enviromnent
     ```console